-However, the thing is, it is not obvious why or what application or process is blocking the file from being deleted.
 In those situations, you can execute a single line command to force delete files.

-The command to Force Delete Files
+Command to Force Delete File

 To force delete a file in Windows, we are going to use a single line command.
 As soon as you execute the command, it will force delete the target file.